How to Successfully Gymnastize Your Horse! - Exercises, Insights and Tips from Professionals

 How can I gymnasticize my horse?

-To gymnasticize your horse, it is important to engage in regular and targeted training.
+To gymnasticize your horse, it is important to carry out regular and targeted training.
 This can be achieved through various exercises that promote both the physical and mental fitness of the horse.
-Effective gymnastic exercises include lateral movements such as shoulder-in or traverses to improve the horse's flexibility and balance.
-Additionally, figures of movement like circles and volte are helpful for training suppleness and coordination.
+Effective gymnastic exercises include, for example, lateral movements such as shoulder-in or traversals to improve the horse's mobility and balance.
+In addition, figures such as circles and voltes are helpful to train suppleness and coordination.
+Another important aspect is working on the lunge line or on the ground to promote the horse's gymnastics even without the rider's weight.
+Targeted exercises can strengthen the back muscles and improve your horse's suppleness.
+Always ensure that the exercises are carried out correctly and that the load on your horse is appropriate.
+Regular training in combination with variety and patience will help your horse to become gymnastic and progress in its development.

 How do I activate the horse's hindquarters?